AmenZhou/amenzhou.github.io/_posts/2018-11-22-3-ways-to-compose-css-in-React-Js.markdown

 This is the same life prior to having Webpack, create CSS files in Rails assets pipe line and call class names or ids in the react component.

+The downside is that it is easy to pollute the global namespace.

 `app/assets/stylesheet/main.css`
 ```css
   .my-class {